 This week I was reading through recent appellate decisions from birth injury cases across the country and I came across a unique written decision from the federal court in Chicago in Zhao v.
 United States 2019 WL 3956412 (S.D.
 Ill.
 2019).

-This was a fairly typical birth injury case in which the baby suffered nerve damage due to a failure to diagnose fetal macrosomia and the mishandling of shoulder dystocia during delivery.
+This was a fairly typical birth injury case in which the baby suffered nerve damage because of a failure to diagnose fetal macrosomia and the mishandling of shoulder dystocia during delivery.
 What makes this case somewhat unique is that unlike most birth injury cases that get tried by juries, this case was resolved with a bench trial in the U.S. District Court for the Southern District of Illinois (because it was against the United States in this case).

-When juries reach a decision, they don’t issue legal opinions or give any sort of meaningful statement explaining how they viewed the case and reached their decision.
+When juries reach a decision, they don’t issue legal opinions or give any meaningful statement explaining how they viewed the case and reached their decision.
 At most, we get worksheets or answers on jury instruction forms.
-This means that we often have to speculate as to how the fact-finder viewed the evidence in the case.
+This means that we often have to speculate how the fact-finder viewed the evidence in the case.
 The memorandum in this bench trial gives us a peek behind the curtain which can help understand exactly how this particular judge viewed the evidence in this birth injury case.

 Facts of the Case

-The plaintiff was a 35-year-old mother who was pregnant with her 4th child and came under the care of the defendant, an OB/GYN at a federally funded health clinic.
+The plaintiff was a 35-year-old mother pregnant with her 4th child and came under the care of the defendant, an OB/GYN at a federally funded health clinic.
 Doctors who work for federally funded clinics are deemed to be federal government employees which is how this case ended up in federal court.

 Even without complete information, the defendant concluded that the plaintiff had a “proven pelvis” based on her prior vaginal deliveries.
 However, the defendant recognized that estimating fetal weight would be particularly important given the plaintiff’s previous macrosomic birth.
 To estimate fetal weight, the defendant used his own personal method that he called the “Sicurenza method” after his supervisor during his residency.
 The defendant’s “Sicurenza method” is not recognized or approved by the American College of Obstetricians & Gynecologists (or any other organization).
 Even the defendant’s own expert witnesses admitted that they had never heard of the technique.